In this section

 After surgery, your child will go to the Pediatric Intensive Care Unit to be closely monitored.
 The length of time your child will spend in the PICU will vary based on your child's unique condition.
-After your child is stable, he or she will be sent to the special unit in the hospital that cares for kidney transplant patients and will continue to be closely monitored.
+After your child is stable, he or she will be sent to the special unit in the hospital that cares for liver transplant patients and will continue to be closely monitored.
 You will be educated on all aspects of caring for your child during this time.
 This will include information about medications, activity, follow-up, diet and any other specific instructions from your child's transplant team.

 What is rejection?

 Rejection is a normal reaction of the body to a foreign object.
-When a new kidney is placed in a person's body, the body sees the transplanted organ as a threat and tries to attack it.
-The immune system makes antibodies to try to kill the new organ, not realizing that the transplanted kidney is beneficial.
+When a new liver is placed in a person's body, the body sees the transplanted organ as a threat and tries to attack it.
+The immune system makes antibodies to try to kill the new organ, not realizing that the transplanted liver is beneficial.
 To allow the organ to successfully live in a new body, medications must be given to trick the immune system into accepting the transplant and not thinking it is a foreign object.

 What are the symptoms of rejection?

 The following are the most common signs and symptoms of rejection.
 However, each child may experience symptoms differently.
 Symptoms may include:

 - Tenderness over the liver

 - Elevated liver numbers including the AST, ALT or bilirubin

 Your transplant team will instruct you on who to call if any of these symptoms occur.

 Medications must be given for the rest of the child's life to fight rejection.
 Each child is unique and the transplant team has preferences for different medications.
 Some of the antirejection medications most commonly used include the following: